There are many unpleasant symptoms that accompany neuropathy — aside from the notorious pins and needles sensations.

-- Moderate or severe leg swelling in one or both legs
+- moderate or severe leg swelling in one or both legs

-- Pitting edema – Pressure applied to the skin with a finger leaves a pit in the skin
+- pitting edema: pressure applied to the skin with a finger leaves a pit in the skin

-- Pants become too tight
+- pants acutely become too tight

-- Shoes become too tight
+- shoes acutely become too tight

-- Unintentional weight gain
+- substantial unintentional weight gain

 How does the doctor treat leg swelling?

-Leg Swelling Low Salt Diet
+The Low Salt Diet

-A low salt diet.
-A low salt diet contains less than 1,500 mg of salt per day; this is less than a total of one teaspoon per day.
+A low salt diet typically contains less than 1,500 mg of salt per day; this is less than a total of one teaspoon per day.

-- Avoid cooking with salt.
+- avoid cooking with salt

-- Avoid fast food.
+- avoid fast food

-- Avoid salty foods, such as pickles, cured meats, salty snacks, and canned soup.
+- avoid salty foods, such as pickles, cured meats, salty snacks, and canned soup

-- Avoid seasonings that contain sodium.
+- avoid seasonings that contain sodium

-- Do not add salt to your food after it is prepared.
+- do not add salt to your food after it is prepared

-- Read food labels and buy foods that are low in salt.
+- read food labels and buy foods that are low in salt

 Leg Swelling Warning Signs